erda-project/erda/.github/ISSUE_TEMPLATE/feature.md

 ---
 name: Feature Tracking Issue
-about: Provide supporting details for a feature in development
+about: Provide supporting details for a feature in development and used
 labels: kind/feature

 ---